-Much is made of the first-time buyer as a group when it comes to discussing the perils and idiosyncrasies of the housing market.
-The reason for this is because those who are already on the rungs of the property ladder generally have an easier time stepping further up, while that initial impetus to get onto it for first-time buyers is far more difficult.
+Much is made of the first-time buyer as a group when discussing the housing market.
+The reason?
+Those already on the property ladder have an easier time stepping up.
+That initial step onto the ladder is far more difficult for first-time buyers.

-This comprehensive guide covers everything first-time buyers need to know in today's property market, including the recent Stamp Duty changes, financial assistance schemes, and expert conveyancing guidance.
+This guide covers everything first-time buyers need to know in today's market - recent Stamp Duty changes, financial schemes, and expert conveyancing guidance.

 What is a first-time buyer?